 Brits have been able to stream BBC audio content to the iPlayer Radio app for a couple of years now, as long as they're using a phone.
 Now the company has decided to spit out an alternative made just for tablets, and it's included a few new features to boot.

 A tablet comes with a few inherent advantages over a phone, and this app taps into that for full effect.
-That large screen leaves users with controls for easily managing both live and on-demand content.
 Read More

 Here's one for UK folks—BBC iPlayer has been updated with some cool features just in time for the holidays.
 Should you find yourself without sufficient bandwidth, you can entertain yourself with your favorite programs offline for 30 days.
 You just need to download them to your device.
 As if we weren't already jealous enough of your iPlayer access.